rosen-bridge/operation/docs/watcher/deploy-docker.md

 If you are configuring a Cardano watcher, you should set these configs under the `cardano` keyword as well:

-1. Choose your information source for cardano network and specify its connection information.
+1. Choose your information source for Cardano network and specify its connection information.
 You can use either `koios` or `ogmios` as the data source.

 ```yaml
 type: ogmios